Bajix/broccoli-importer/README.md

 Broccoli Importer
 ------

-A simple tool for resolving Brocfiles defined in modules as merge-able trees.
+A simple tool for exporting assets defined in modules as merge-able trees.

 ## Install
 From NPM: